srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 ### Exercise 3: Create a Second App to Receive Telemetry

-Now that you have your (simulated) CheeseCaveID device sending telemetry to your IoT Hub, you need to create a back-end app that can connect to IoT Hub and "listen" for that telemetry.
+Now that you have your (simulated) sensor-th-0055 device sending telemetry to your IoT Hub, you need to create a back-end app that can connect to IoT Hub and "listen" for that telemetry.
 Eventually, this back-end app will be used to automate the control of the temperature in the cheese cave.

 #### Task 1: Create an app to receive telemetry